mpepping/solarman-mqtt/README.md

 ```

 The `attributes` field contains all inverter datalist entries as a JSON object.
 Some devices may send an empty object for this field.
-An expample set of attributes is shown below:
+An example set of attributes is shown below:

 ```lang=bash
 Embedded_Device_SN: XXXXXXXXXX